hyperledger-labs/blockchain-carbon-accounting/README.md

 ## Git Notes

-Now that we're part of hyperledger-labs, please create a branch of the hyperledger-labs master branch.
-Make sure you sign off all your commits.
+Please sign off all your commits.
 This can be done with

     $ git commit -s -m "your message"

-Then create pull requests to the hyperledger-labs master branch.